 If you have questions or need help finding the right gas detection solution, please feel free to call us at 800-829-9580, or visit us online at www.pksafety.com.

-Working in confined spaces present three kinds of hazards: flammable or explosive atmosphere; oxygen-deficient or oxygen-enriched atmosphere; and atmosphere with high concentration of contaminants.
-In a poorly ventilated spaces, atmospheric contaminants build up to hazardous levels very fast and pose immediate threat to life.
+Working in confined spaces present three kinds of hazards: flammable or explosive atmosphere; oxygen-deficient or oxygen-enriched atmosphere; and atmosphere with a high concentration of contaminants.
+In poorly ventilated spaces, atmospheric contaminants build up to hazardous levels very fast and pose an immediate threat to life.
 To eliminate potential dangers while working in underground mines, tunnels, shafts, and other environments with confined spaces, it is important to use the right testing equipment.